 - Preheat oven to 325F.

-- In a large bowl, combine dry ingredients (rolled oats thru salt).
+- In a large bowl, combine all the ingredients and mix until homogenous.

-- Press the mixture onto a baking sheet.
-Bake for 25-27 min or till crisp and golden.
+- Pour the mixture out onto a baking sheet.
+On a flat surface, shake the tray to level the mixture.
+Bake for 20-25 min or till crisp and golden.

 - Let cool completely.
 Break up the granola (a dough cutter works perfectly, just scrape up the granola and it’ll break on its own) and store in an airtight container.